Zomega/orphanblack/docs/configuration.md

+*NOTE: This section describes a feature that will be implemented in future versions.
+Actual support may be buggy or nonexistent.*

 # Locations

 The default behavior can be overridden through the use of configuration files.
 By default, `orphanblack` will check to see if a `.orphanblackrc` file is present in the current working directory.
 If no such file is present it will check to see if `~/.orphanblackrc` file exists (henceforth refered to as user defaults).
 Otherwise, `orphanblack` will pick sensible defaults (program defaults).